navyashrees29/navyashrees29/ASPDotNET/Data Bind Controls in ASP.NET.md

-# Data Bind Controls in ASP.NET
+# Data Binding in ASP.NET

 Data Binding is binding controls to data from databases.